Convergence of the conjugate gradient method with unbounded operators: Introduction

 In contrast, the scenario where $A$ is \emph{unbounded} has been only recently considered from special perspectives, in particular in view of existence \cite{Olver-2009} (for GMRES algorithms), or convergence when $A$ is regularised and made invertible with everywhere-defined bounded inverse \cite{Gilles-Townsend-2019}, whereas the general convergence theory (that is, including the case where \eqref{eq:invLP} is ill-posed) is virtually unexplored.

+(We should also like to mention the ongoing related analysis on abstract Krylov methods in infinite dimension and with possible unbounded $A$: see \cite{CMN-2018_Krylov-solvability-bdd,CM-2019_ubddKrylov,CM-KrylovPerturbations-2020,CMN-truncation-2018} and the references therein.)

 In the present work we establish a class of convergence results for the conjugate gradient algorithm precisely in the most general setting where $A$ is unbounded and the associated inverse problem \eqref{eq:invLP} is possibly ill-posed.
+This applies, in particular, to the ubiquitous case where $A=-\Delta$ on $L^2(\mathbb{R}^d)$.
 Our analysis consists of a non-trivial generalisation of the very subtle approach by Nemirovskiy and Polyak from their above-mentioned 1984 work \cite{Nemirovskiy-Polyak-1985} for bounded $A$.

 In such work the full convergence estimates of the error $\|f^{[N]}-f\|$ and residual $\|Af^{[N]}-g\|$ were proved, and in the follow-up work \cite{Nemirovskiy-Polyak-1985-II} the results were shown to be \emph{optimal} in the sense that for the entire class of bounded, ill-posed problems, one can do no better than the estimates provided.
 The boundedness of $A$ was crucial in a two-fold way.
 First, it forced the blow-up of a suitable sum ($\delta_N$, in their notation -- see \eqref{eq:defdeltaN} below) of the reciprocals of the $N$ zeroes of a polynomial that represents the minimisation \eqref{eq:CG-theta_generic}: since no such zero can exceed $\|A\|$, the reciprocals cannot vanish and their sum necessarily diverges.
 As a consequence, the error and the residual, which in turn can be controlled by an inverse power of $\delta_N$, are then shown to vanish as $N\to\infty$, thus establishing convergence.
-Second, boundedness of $A$ was also determinant to quantify the convergence, as the latter was boiled down to a min-max procedure for polynomials on the \emph{finite} spectral interval containing $\sigma(A)$, then on such interval (suitable modifications of) the Chebyshev polynomials are recognised to optimise the rate of convergence, and explicit properties of (the zeroes of) Chebyshev polynomials finally provide a quantitative version of the vanishing of error and residual.
+Second, boundedness of $A$ was also determinant to quantify the convergence, as the latter was boiled down to a min-max procedure for polynomials on the \emph{finite} spectral interval containing $\sigma(A)$, then on such an interval (suitable modifications of) the Chebyshev polynomials are recognised to optimise the rate of convergence, and explicit properties of (the zeroes of) Chebyshev polynomials finally provide a quantitative version of the vanishing of error and residual.